XuHaoJun/hocuspocus-rs/docs/architecture.md

 ### Lifecycle
 1. Client connects via WebSocket to Axum route.
+2. If Auth is enabled, the first frame must be an Auth token for the selected `documentName`.
+Server replies with Authenticated/PermissionDenied and gates all other messages until authenticated.
-2. Server loads/creates a `yrs::Doc` for `documentName`.
+3. Server loads/creates a `yrs::Doc` for `documentName`.
-3. `onLoadDocument`:
+4. `onLoadDocument`:
    - Database extension `fetch` returns last known state (optional).
    - Server applies state to the `yrs` doc.
-4. Client syncs via y-sync messages (out of scope for MVP implementation, described here for context).
+5. Client syncs via y-sync messages (out of scope for MVP implementation, described here for context).
-5. On changes, server debounces and calls `onStoreDocument`.
+6. On changes, server debounces and calls `onStoreDocument`.
-6. Database extension `store` persists the encoded state.
+7. Database extension `store` persists the encoded state.

 ### Extension API (MVP)
 ```rust